 4. Measure by Measure, Line Upon Line

 Studying for the RCM exam can feel overwhelming.
 There’s a lot to cover: scales, arpeggios, studies, repertoire, orchestral excerpts, playback, and ear training.
 From a logistical standpoint, the easiest way to prepare for the exam is to break it down.
 Set goals that are small, clear, and achievable.
 Maybe today is just a slow practice session on shifting.
 Maybe tomorrow is all about vibrato or intonation.
-Progress isn’t linear, and some days you’ll feel stuck.
-That’s okay.
-Be kind to yourself.
-Rest when you need to, but don’t conflate fatigue with failure.

 With that being said, here is a link to a downloadable copy of the 2021 RCM Syllabus - happy practicing!